top of page

 "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another — and all the more as you see the Day approaching." — Hebrews 10:24–25

 Notice what "meeting together" is not for checking a box or earning God's approval.
 It's for the benefit of one another.
-Christians spurr one another toward love and good deeds.
-Christians are called to carry out a number of duties to one another, such as bearing one another's burdens, encouraing one another, admonishing one another.
+Christians spur one another toward love and good deeds.
+Christians are called to carry out a number of duties to one another, such as bearing one another's burdens, encouraging one another, admonishing one another.
 There are a number of commands in the like this in the Bible that cannot be fulfilled outside a gathered community of believers.

 It's also for your own benefit to gather with a local church.
 It's for your spiritual protection.
 The Bible describes Satan as a roaring lion seeking to devour Christians (1 Peter 5:8).
 How do many predators, like lions, catch their prey?
 They isolate one of the their prey from the pack and then go after it.
 Being in community with Christians helps provide protection against Satan who seeks to separate Christians from the flock of God.

+Here's the part that often gets overlooked: it's not only about what you receive from community.
+It's about what you bring to it.
 Scripture is clear that every believer has been given gifts — not talents in the general sense, but specific capacities to serve, encourage, teach, give, lead, and care for others.

 "Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms."— 1 Peter 4:10

-When you're absent from a local community, those gifts aren't deployed.
-Someone who needed your encouragement didn't get it.
-Someone who needed your perspective in a conversation didn't hear it.
-The body functions with you and without you — but it functions differently when you are not present.
-Your presence matters more than you realize.
 See, the lady on the row behind you that needed encouragement didn't get encouraged when you weren't there.
 The man visiting who just needed someone to recognize him and provide a listening ear didn't get that because you weren't there.
 You have have a place in God's church.
 Your presence matters and is used by God among his people.

 It might help to shift the language.
 Christians don't really "go to church" the way you go to a movie.
 In the New Testament, you don't go to church - you are the church.
 The word in Greek, ekklesia, means "the called-out assembly."
 It's people, not a place.